Calculate the cost of providing Commonwealth Home Support Program (CHSP) Services

 Target audience

-This workshop is designed for front line workers, managers, team leaders and service coordinators and case managers working in community care
+This workshop is designed for front line workers, managers, team leaders and service coordinators and case managers working in community care and residential services with older people.

 Delivery